 Newcomers do not participate if they are not invited.
 It is imperative to invite fellows to communal activities such as Hillel events, holiday experiences, and so on.
 Interns not only invite students to activities, but go with them, sit by them, and introduce them to other people.
 Far more important than inviting JLF students to activities is making them feel at home and comfortable there, facilitating their presence as part of a community.

 - Sending out a Weekly Email to their class

 On Wednesdays, interns will send their class an email with important information, upcoming events, a summary of the last class, invitations to join you for Shabbat, etc.

 - Attending All Ten Sessions and JLF Commencement

 There are 10 JLF sessions and a commencement ceremony.
 See the fellowship page for a full schedule.
 Interns are expected to attend all JLF experiences.

 In addition, interns will:

-- Help recruit fellows by sharing Instagram stories/takeovers, reaching out to friends, and being creative in outreach.
+- Help recruit fellows before JLF begins, such as sharing Instagram stories/takeovers, reaching out to friends, and being creative in outreach.

 - Participate in discussions with an eye toward helping the group.
 Help facilitate conversation.